I left my job. What happens to my savings?

 • You may not have access to the same services as in your previous employer's plan, such as advice.

-• If you’re no longer employed by this company when you reach age 73, you’ll need to begin taking RMDs.
-Note: Beginning in 2024, Roth 401(k) money will not be subject to RMDs.
+• If you're no longer employed by this company when you reach age 73, you'll need to begin taking RMDs.
+Note: Roth money is not subject to RMDs.

 Cash out your savings